 The Only 100% Vegan CBD Capsules on the Market

-Looking for relief from pain, anxiety, or sleep issues?
+Looking for relief from pain, or anxiety, or sleep issues?
 Research shows CBD can help with these ailments and more.
 At NuLeaf Naturals, we’re proud to offer 100% plant-powered products.
 In fact our full spectrum CBD oil and other cannabinoid tinctures contain only two ingredients, full spectrum hemp extract and organic virgin hemp seed oil.
-While CBD oil is a popular choice, our vegan CBD capsules offer easy, on-the-go access to CBD’s therapeutic powers whenever you need it.
+While CBD oil is a popular choice, our CBD capsules offer easy, on-the-go access to CBD’s therapeutic powers whenever you need it.
 All of our products are manufactured in ISO- and cGMP-certified facilities and lab-tested to ensure there are no additives.

 Do you have questions about our products?